Qld-Health-Online-Team/design-system/README.md

-# Queensland Health Design System
+# The Design System by Qld Health
-## This is an alpha version and is not production ready
+## This is an alpha version, provided to the community for their use.
+Qld Health will not provide support for this design system.

-If you are using assets from this Repo, please send an email to designandcapability@chde.qld.gov.au so we can add you to our change management communications list
+If you are using assets from this Repo, please send an email to qgdesignsystem@chde.qld.gov.au so we can add you to the change management communications list for the formal future state Qld Gov Design System.

-An attached MIT (basic) licence with “THIS REPOSITORY (SOFTWARE) IS PROVIDED AS IS WITHOUT WARRANTY”
+Copyright (c) The State of Queensland 2023 (Queensland Health)

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THIS REPOSITORY SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 This boilerplate is the frontend starting point for design cutups and front end component development for the Queensland Design System.